Chris Matthews Joked About Putting A "Bill Cosby Pill" In Hillary Clinton's Water

 Last month, the Daily Caller reported MSNBC paid $40,000 in 1999 to a producer on Matthews' show to settle sexual harassment allegations against him.

-MSNBC confirmed the settlement to the publication and said Matthews received a former reprimand.
+MSNBC confirmed the settlement to the publication and said Matthews received a reprimand.

 In May 2016, Matthews was caught on a live microphone making comments about Melania Trump during then-presidential candidate Donald Trump's primary victory speech in Indiana.